 Autofill your user name and password in Safari on Mac

-With AutoFill, you can easily fill in your previously saved user names and passwords.
+With AutoFill, you can easily fill in your previously saved user names and passwords for websites.
 You can also have a strong password created for you when you set up a password on a website.
 Fields where information has been entered for you are highlighted in yellow.

 In the Safari app on your Mac, do one of the following: